Felipe Ángeles International Airport: Ground transportation

-While the initial project outlined comprehensive public transport connections to Mexico City in conjunction with private transport options, challenges in resolving transportation logistics for the airport's inauguration persist.
-As of November 2023, accessibility to the airport remains insufficient.

 Road

 The primary vehicular entrance to the airport is connected to a highway from the Circuito Exterior Mexiquense, spanning approximately 4.5 km.
 Within the airport grounds, a road with three entry lanes, three exit lanes, and mammoth sculptures reflecting discoveries in the central area facilitates access to the terminal.
 Future plans include extending the Mexico-Pachuca highway towards the airport, with a deviation near Santa Lucía to connect to the terminal.

 Bus

 On the ground floor of the Ground Transportation Terminal (TITT), a bus station accommodates long-distance passengers with space for 16 buses.
 The terminal comprises ticket counters, automated machines, waiting areas, a VIP lounge, ATMs, retail stores, currency exchange services, souvenir shops, package services, a cargo warehouse, toilets, administrative offices, staff rest areas, and other amenities, including Wi-Fi, fast food options, and toilets.

 Private company Autobuses de Oriente provides connections to and from TAPO, Indios Verdes, and Mexico City International Airport.
-Additionally, ETN Turistar offers services connecting the airport to Terminal de Autobuses del Sur, Terminal de Autobuses del Norte, and Terminal de Autobuses de Querétaro.
+Additionally, ETN Turistar offers services connecting the airport to Terminal Central de Autobuses del Sur, Terminal Central de Autobuses del Norte, and Terminal de Autobuses de Querétaro.

 These services are current as of November 2023: